cahueya/concrete5-gdpr/DISCUSSIONS.md

 * You need to explain the rights of the customer regarding their private data (change, erase, export)

 ### User profile
+* Possibility to swith a public profile to "private" through permissions

+## Solutions that could be built as a package for concrete5

+### User profile
 * Possibility to delete or request deletion through the user profile
 * The user data must be really deleted from the database or pseudonymized (this would resolve the issue: [https://github.com/concrete5/concrete5/issues/6283](https://github.com/concrete5/concrete5/issues/6283) .)
 * Possibility to export the user data through the user profile (CSV?)
-* Possibility to swith a public profile to "private" through permissions
+OR possibility to display the user data in an easy-to-copy field

 ### Security Check
 Built-in Checking Tool that will look for:
-* Working SSL/TLS certificate
+* Working SSL/TLS connection
-* Privacy consent checkbox in user registration
+* Privacy consent checkbox in user registration present?
-* Double Opt-In configuration for user profile
+* Double Opt-In configuration for user profile?
-* Checkbox "Do you have a privacy statement?"
+* Checkbox "Do you have a sufficient privacy statement?"